shakfu/faustlab/README.md

 # faustlab

-A clean code attempt to wrap the Faust *interpreter* for use by python via
+A clean code attempt to wrap the Faust *interpreter* for use by python via the following wrapping frameworks

 - [x] cython
 - [x] pybind11
 - [x] nanobind
-- [ ] cffi

 ## Usage